The Fuji Region

 For those who want to relax and take it easy in the vicinity of Mt.
 Fuji, the Gotemba Kogen Resort Toki no Sumika offers many facilities and amenities, such as the expansive grounds, a restaurant that serves Gotemba Kogen Beer, hot springs, a camp site, and winter illuminations.

-In addition, there’s also the art complex Clematis no Oka, where you can come into contact with works of art.
 The enormous shopping mall Gotemba Premium Outlets is also a popular spot, as visitors can enjoy a view of Mt.
 Fuji while shopping.

 Cuisine